How Much Do Autoflowers Yield?

 Indoor Autoflower Yields

-• 1–4 ounces per plant is common
+• 1–4 ounces per plant is common, especially for newer growers

-• Well-grown plants can exceed this
+• Well-grown plants can far exceed this

 • Smaller plants may yield less